New Zealand's Ardern, an icon to many, to step down

 Ardern last month announced a wide-ranging Royal Commission of Inquiry would look into whether the government made the right decisions in battling COVID-19 and how it could better prepare for future pandemics.
 A report is due next year.

-Farmers protested against plans to tax cow burps and other greenhouse gas emissions.
+Ardern described climate change as the great challenge for her generation.
+But her polices faced skepticism and opposition, including from farmers who protested plans to tax cow burps and other greenhouse gas emissions.

 Ardern had been facing tough reelection prospects.
 Her center-left Labour Party won reelection in 2020 with a landslide of historic proportions, but recent polls have put her party behind its conservative rivals.